SERVICES WE PROVIDE

 We will check your blood pressure as often as necessary either during a surgery attendance or when you see the Practice Nurse.
 If hypertension (high blood pressure) is diagnosed then we might prescribe some routine blood pressure treatment.
 Before starting on treatment which may be lifelong, we take great care that treatment is indicated.
-It is very sensible when attending for a blood pressure measurement to sit quietly in the waiting room for ten minutes or so to allow the pressure to settle.
+It is very sensible when attending for a blood pressure measurement to sit quietly for ten minutes or so to allow the pressure to settle.
 This might help in reducing "white coat" hypertension which we all suffer from in a greater or lesser degree.

 We would always advise dietary means of reducing blood pressure along with regular exercise.
 Your doctor might give you a handout with suggestions to consider and follow.
 Needless to say, cessation of smoking, reduction of weight and a reduction in alcohol intake to the recommended limits are often all that is needed to reduce blood pressure successfully along with some regular exercise.

-With new EU regulations regarding mercury in the surgery, we are experimenting with some new electronic blood pressure machines, which while not accurate enough to diagnose blood pressure, are very easy to use for monitoring blood pressure.
-The use of these machines reduces the possibility of observer error also and standardises the readings throughout the surgery.
-A useful feature is that they can be set to take two readings with an small interval between readings.
+With new EU regulations regarding mercury in the Surgery, we are experimenting with some new electronic blood pressure machines, which while not accurate enough to diagnose blood pressure, are very easy to use for monitoring blood pressure.
+The use of these machines reduces the possibility of observer error also and standardises the readings throughout the Surgery.
+A useful feature is that they can be set to take two readings with a small interval between readings.

-The Practice Nurse will also monitor blood pressures during the normal surgeries.
+The Practice nurse will also monitor blood pressures during the normal surgeries.
 The frequency of these checks depends upon many factors but we would wish all patients on medication to have at least an annual check of their blood pressure.
 Certain drugs will need a regular blood test to monitor any side effects.

-Remember - if you take Warfarin then changes in other medications (including those bought "over-the-counter" from the chemist), changes in diet and alcohol can all affect the safety of Warfarin
+Remember - if you take Warfarin then changes in other medications (including those bought "over-the-counter" from the chemist), changes in diet and alcohol can all affect the safety of Warfarin.

 You do not have to participate in this screening programme and it will not be relevant if you have NEVER been sexually active.
-If you would like to be screened ask the receptionist for a "Screening Pack" or alternatively ask your doctor/nurse practitioner or practice nurse when you attend for your appointment.
+If you would like to be screened, ask the receptionist for a "Screening Pack" or alternatively ask your doctor/nurse practitioner or practice nurse when you attend for your appointment.

 The test is confidential and easy to undertake (but you must follow the instructions given with each kit).